kea-fall2023/cars-client-proposal/README.md

 - Uses Bootstrap's Grid, Navbar + Modal's for easy and RESPONSIVE styling

 # How to
-Should work "out of the box" using the branch "cars-with-security" on this backend: TBD
+Should work "out of the box" using the branch "cars-with-security" on this backend:  æTBD